Rishabh7896/DrowsinessDetection/README.md

 Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.

-The objective of this intermediate Python project is to build a drowsiness detection system that will detect that a person’s eyes are closed for a few seconds.
+The objective of this project is to build a drowsiness detection system that will detect that a person’s eyes are closed for a few seconds.
 This system will alert the driver when drowsiness is detected.

+## Functions

+This project notifies you if your face is not visible in the frame for a fixed amount of time.
+It also notifies if your eyes are closed for a fixed amount of time.
+The alert is in the form of a Beep Sound.

 ## Setup